Program Overview

 Technical Standards for Matriculation, Retention, and Graduation for Nuclear Medicine Technology

 Baptist Health Sciences University’s Nuclear Medicine Technology program is committed to the admission and matriculation of qualified students and does not discriminate based on race, color, ethnicity, sex, gender, marital status, national or ethnic origin, age, disability, creed, or religion.
-Candidates with disabilities can request reasonable accommodations if needed to meet these technical standards by following the University’s policies and procedures and contacting the Office for Disability Services.
+Candidates with disabilities can request reasonable accommodations if needed to meet these technical standards by following the University’s policies and procedures and contacting Access Services.
 A candidate must be able to perform these outlined technical standards in an independent manner.

 The national board examinations for nuclear medicine technology may have more stringent technical standards than outlined in this document.

 Students who accept an offer of admission from Baptist Health Sciences University will be required to sign an affirmation regarding compliance with the technical standards.
-Should a student’s ability to meet the technical standards change at any point in the academic program, it is the student’s responsibility to report this to the Program Chair and Office of Disability Services.
+Should a student’s ability to meet the technical standards change at any point in the academic program, it is the student’s responsibility to report this to the Program Chair and Access Services.

 Motor Skills